-(1) Advance notification regarding sick leave absences shall be made by the employee in accordance with standard operating procedures which have been established by the department and communicated to employees.
+(1) Advance notification regarding sick leave absences shall be made by the employee to the Battalion Chief prior to17:00 the day of their shift, in accordance with standard operating procedures which have been established by the department and communicated to employees.
 Failure to give appropriate notice as provided herein may result in denial of paid sick leave.

 (2) Accrued sick leave may be used for personal illness or injury, or for serious illness in the employee's immediate family (as defined in Article 10).
-An employee found to have claimed sick leave for absences not covered under this section or an employee who has demonstrated a pattern of sick leave absences, (i.e. two or more occurrences, within a 12 month period, of taking sick/family sick leave on a holiday or the shift immediately before or after a holiday, a Kelly day or vacation day without providing a doctor's certificate), shall be subject to the following penalties:
+An employee found to have claimed sick leave for absences not covered under this section or an employee who has demonstrated a pattern of sick leave absences, (i.e. two or more occurrences, within a 12 month period, of taking sick/family sick leave on a holiday or the shift immediately before or after a holiday, a Kelly day, or personal leave without providing a doctor's certificate), shall be subject to the following penalties: